-The net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2019.
-The total pension liability was calculated through the use of updated procedures to roll forward from the actuarial valuation date to the measurement date of June 30, 2020.
+The net pension liability was measured as of June 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2020.
+The total pension liability was calculated through the use of updated procedures to roll forward from the actuarial valuation date to the measurement date of June 30, 2021.
 The Fire District's proportion of the net pension liability was based on a projection of the Fire District's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers and the State of New Jersey, actuarially determined.
-For the June 30, 2020 measurement date, the Fire District's proportion was 0.0035534404%, which was a decrease of 0.0000641833% from its proportion, on-behalf of the Fire District, was 0.0035534404%, which was a decrease of 0.0000641833% from its proportion, on-behalf of the Fire District, measured as of June 30, 2019.
+For the June 30, 2021 measurement date, the Fire District's proportion was 0.0034977476%, which was a decrease of 0.0000556928% from its proportion measured as of June 30, 2020.
+Likewise, as of June 30, 2021 the State of New Jersey's proportion, on-behalf of the Fire District, was 0.0034976509%, which was a decrease of 0.0000557895% from its proportion, on-behalf of the Fire District, measured as of June 30, 2020.

-Pension Expense - For the year ended December 31, 2020, the Fire District's proportionate share of the PFRS pension (benefit) expense, calculated by the Plan as of the June 30, 2020 measurement date, was \$88,541.00.
+Pension (Benefit) Expense - For the year ended December 31, 2021, the Fire District's proportionate share of the PFRS pension (benefit) expense, calculated by the Plan as of the June 30, 2021 measurement date, was \$4,603.00.

-For the year ended December 31, 2020, the State's proportionate share of the PFRS pension (benefit) expense, associated with the Fire District, calculated by the Plan as of the June 30, 2020 measurement date, was \$8,076.00.
-This on-behalf (benefit) expense has been recognized by the Fire District in the government-wide financial statements.
+For the year ended December 31, 2021, the State's proportionate share of the PFRS pension (benefit) expense, associated with the Fire District, calculated by the Plan as of the June 30, 2021 measurement date, was \$8,008.00.
+This on-behalf expense has been recognized by the Fire District in the government-wide financial statements.